FACES Lab participates in USS Monitor's 150th Anniversary

 “Here at LSU, we work on all kinds of cases, all kinds of projects,” Manhein said.
 “Mainly, our job deals with forensic anthropology.
 We help law enforcement agencies all across the state and country to identify people.
 Occasionally, we get the opportunity though to work on research projects, which deal with three-dimensional images of persons who are known and those who are unknown.”

 Manhein and her team became involved in the project through Wayne Smith of Texas A&M, who was already involved.
-Smith told Manhein that they were looking for someone to complete three-dimensional clay images of the soldiers, and the FACES lab team jumped at that opportunity.
+Smith told Manhein that they were looking for someone to complete three-dimensional clay images of the sailors, and the FACES lab team jumped at that opportunity.

 “It is so exciting to be a part of this,” Manhein said.
 “I mean, the Monitor and the Merrimac, we’ve heard about that all our lives in history classes; so, to be able to participate in it is so rewarding and to be able to create images of what they may have looked like is even more rewarding.
 And the idea that they don’t know who they are and that perhaps some decedents will come forward … perhaps we’ll be able to give them a name.”